-Still, the myth of the fascist and Nazi seizures of power (Machtergreifung) remains the strongest support for what is probably the most potent fantasy of terrorism in the modern age.
+Still, the myth of the Fascist and Nazi seizures of power (Machtergreifung) provided the strongest evidence for what is probably the most potent fantasy of terrorism in the modern age.
 In his clear-headed analysis, Thornton identified 'disorientation' as 'the objective par excellence of the terrorist', suggesting that it is achieved partly by successfully demonstrating that the incumbent regime cannot guarantee order, and still more by the destruction of the social framework.
 Hannah Arendt said that the ultimate point of the terrorization process is the isolation of the individual from customary social supports.
-If terrorism could achieve this, it might create a situation in which the atomized masses eventually turn to the terrorists themselves as saviours.
-Enforcement terrorism can operate through the machinery of the state (whether open or secret) or through the more or less spontaneous action of vigilantes-to which the state sometimes turns a blind eye.
+If terrorism can achieve this, it can create a situation in which the atomized masses eventually turn to the terrorists themselves as saviours.
+Enforcement terrorism can operate through the machinery of the state (whether open or secret) or through the more or less spontaneous action of vigilantes - to which the state sometimes turns a blind eye.

 It is important to grasp how far state terror has dwarfed the puny efforts of rebels in the 20th century.
-(Only the Vietminh and Vietcong rivalled incumbent regimes in statistical terms.)
-Most writing on terrorism, focusing on anti-state actions, tends to sidestep this point; for instance, 'state terrorism' occupied only thirteen of the 768 pages in the Encyclopedia of World Terrorism (1997), and five of those were about 'state-sponsored terrorism', a different phenomenon.
-(But at least this section was there; in many studies of terrorism it is not.)
+(Only the VietMinh and VietCong rivalled incumbent regimes in statistical terms.)
+Most writing on terrorism tends to sidestep this point; for instance, 'state terrorism' occupies only 13 of the 768 pages in the Encyclopedia of World Terrorism (1997), and five of those are about 'state-sponsored terrorism', a rather different phenomenon.
+(But at least this section is there; in many books on terrorism it is not.)
 State terror may not fit the common model of clandestine terrorism, but it may well have played a bigger role in undermining liberal norms and public confidence.
-(Box 3.)